1967 Mississippi gubernatorial election: Campaign

 Phillips, a former Democratic public service commissioner, had no running-mate.
 His previous nominee for lieutenant governor, Stanford Morse, endorsed Williams.
 Phillips later said that the GOP did not at the time realize the importance of offering full candidate slates.
 The unopposed Democratic nominee for lieutenant governor, Charles L. Sullivan of Clarksdale, had defeated in his party's primary Governor Paul Johnson, who ran in 1967 for his former post of lieutenant governor.
 At the time Mississippi governors could not succeed themselves but could sit out a term and enter the next race four years later.
 Sullivan earlier said that he could work with either Phillips or Williams, but he endorsed the Democratic nominee, having verbally sparred with Phillips at a meeting in Biloxi of the Mississippi Manufacturing Association.

-Clarke Reed of Greenville, who succeeded Yerger as state chairman in 1966, recalled that Phillips did not wish to run for governor again in 1967 but was persuaded to do so my party leaders in need of a candidate though there was little expectation of success.
+Clarke Reed of Greenville, who succeeded Yerger as state chairman in 1966, recalled that Phillips did not wish to run for governor again in 1967 but was persuaded to do so by party leaders in need of a candidate though there was little expectation of success.
 For his second race, Phillips shed his past segregationist image and ran to the middle, as had Williams' unsuccessful primary opponent, state Treasurer William F. Winter, who ultimately won the governorship in 1979.
-Time magazine called Phillips "an erstwhile segregationist who this year appealed for an end to the racial rancor."
-Phillips later said that his moderate stance hurt the Republicans at that time but that the party since "benefited from the things we did."
+Time magazine called Phillips "an erstwhile segregationist who this year appealed for an end to the racial rancor".
+Phillips later said that his moderate stance hurt the Republicans at that time but that the party since "benefited from the things we did".

 In a television address, Phillips reaffirmed his belief in segregation but spoke in conciliatory language toward African Americans:

 The influence of race ... is so dominant that it is utterly unrealistic to expect any significant progress in such vital fields as education, economic development, and federal-state relations until we have brought the race issue out into the open and begun, at least begun, to deal with it effectively. ...
 I advocate spending money to develop our underdeveloped human resources ... with the expectation of getting all that money back ...
 With God's help and your help, I will bring peace and harmony and material progress to Mississippi.

 The Meridian Star charged that Phillips had "made it plain that he is no conservative.
 He is a member of the Republican Party, not just here ... but at the national level."
-The Clarion-Ledger judged Phillips' in his second race as "a weak candidate with a weak pitch" and termed his prospects as virtually "hopeless."
+The Clarion-Ledger judged Phillips' in his second race as "a weak candidate with a weak pitch" and termed his prospects as virtually "hopeless".

 Phillips took other heretical positions, having urged a "long-range master plan for education" and the reinstatement of compulsory attendance, which had been repealed in 1958.
 Phillips questioned the need of the Mississippi Milk Commission, which he said kept the price of milk artificially too high.